ethereum/EIPs/EIPS/eip-1.md

 #### `discussions-to` header

 While an EIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the EIP is being discussed.
-As mentioned above, examples for places to discuss your EIP include [Ethereum topics on Gitter](https://gitter.im/ethereum/topics), an issue in this repo or in a fork of this repo, [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect), and [Reddit r/ethereum](https://www.reddit.com/r/ethereum/).
+As mentioned above, examples for places to discuss your EIP is [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect).

 No `discussions-to` header is necessary if the EIP is being discussed privately with the author.

-As a single exception, `discussions-to` cannot point to GitHub pull requests.
+As an exception, `discussions-to` cannot point to GitHub pull requests.

 #### `type` header